MateuszB-PL/apm/README.md

 # This repository is no longer supported!
-New repository: https://github.com/MateuszB-PL/apmcpp
+New version of program written in C++: https://github.com/MateuszB-PL/apmcpp
 # APM
 App Package Manager - only for Linux
 ---